nanoblox/core/mkdocs/docs/projects/topbarplus/icon.md

 ```lua
 icon:notify(clearNoticeEvent)
 ```
 Prompts a notification that appears in the top-right corner of the icon.
 Specifiy ``clearNoticeEvent`` with an event to determine when to end the notifcation.
-If not specified, ``clearNoticeEvent`` defaults to ``Icon.deselected``.
+If not specified, ``clearNoticeEvent`` defaults to ``icon.deselected``.

 --------------------
 ### clearNotifications